mevdschee/ebiten-mines/README.md

     sudo apt install golang

-To build/run the code you can execute:
+To run the code you can execute:

-    go run minesweeper.go
+    go run .

-To build/run the code in your browser (using WASM) you can execute:
+To run the code in your browser (using WASM) you can execute:

     bash build.sh